Wa101001/Indexation-Web/TP2_min_index/README.md

 - `main.py`: The main script that orchestrates reading data, processing, and indexing.
 - `build_index.py`: Contains functions to build both inverse and positional indices.
-- `statistics_and_stem.py`: Includes functions for preprocessing text, tokenization, stemming, and generating basic statistics.
+- `statistics_and_stem.py`: Includes functions for preprocessing text, tokenization, stemming and generating basic statistics.
 - `comparing_stemmers.py`: Includes a comparison for different stemmers to justify the chosen stimmer.

 Make sure to clone the repository into a directory named `TP2_min_index` to maintain consistency with the project structure.